Saturday, March 10, 2012

 10.03.12.
 Elastoplast mural on a broken wall: I'LL KISS IT BETTER.
 Welles St demolition site view: Quake demolition site carpark, St Asaph St / Manchester St. Red zone, CBD high rises beyond: old Council bldg & Westpac left would be demolished.
 Ghost Odeon Theatre right stayed part demolished for years

-The Press 12.03.12. reported that although CERA had promised information at the end of February, regarding strengthening of foundations of 28 000 blue / green, TC3 zoned homes, the information would only be available in April from the Dept of Building & Housing (DBH) & CERA.
-CERA was notorious for delays & excuses by CERA minister Brownlee.
+The Press 12.03.12. reported that although CERA had promised information at the end of February regarding strengthening of foundations for 28 000 blue / green, TC3 zoned homes, information would only be available in April from the Department of Building & Housing (DBH) & CERA.

 10.03.12.
 EXTREME DANGER KEEP OUT.
 Colombo St, red zone, steel mesh fence cordon & quake demolition site.
 All bldgs in the pic would be demolished, incl Westpac & Holiday Inn beyond